simonbengtsson/jsPDF-AutoTable/README.md

     textColor: 20,
     halign: 'left', // left, center, right
     valign: 'middle', // top, middle, bottom
-    columnWidth: 'auto' // 'auto', 'wrap' or a number }
+    minCellWidth: 'auto' // 'auto'|'wrap'|number
+}
 ```
-All colors can either be specified as a number (255 white and 0 for black) or an array [red, green, blue] e.g. [255, 255, 255].
+Colors can be specified as a number (255 for white and 0 for black) or an array [red, green, blue] e.g. [255, 0, 0] for red.

-Every style above can be changed on a cell by cell basis except for columnWidth.

-Many of the styles has a matching jspdf set method.
-For example `lineWidth` corresponds to `doc.setLineWidth()`.
-More information about those can be found in the jspdf documentation.

 ### Properties
 - `startY` Indicates where the table should start to be drawn on the first page (overriding the margin top value).
 It can be used for example to draw content before the table.
 Many examples use this option, but the above use case is presented in the `With content` example.